-On each payment date specified in the prospectus supplement for the transition bonds, referred to in this prospectus as a "payment date," we will pay amounts then due or scheduled to be paid on the transition bonds from amounts available in the collection account and the related subaccounts held by the trustee.
+On each payment date specified in the prospectus supplement for each series of transition bonds, referred to in this prospectus as a "payment date," we will pay amounts then due or scheduled to be paid on outstanding series of the transition bonds from amounts available in the collection account for that series and the related subaccounts held by the trustee.
 We will make these payments to the holders of record of the transition bonds on each record date specified in the prospectus supplement, referred to in this prospectus as a "record date."
 These available amounts, which will include the applicable transition charges collected by the servicer for us since the last payment date, are described in greater detail under "The Transition Bonds-The Collection Account for the Transition Bonds."